Four Fast Facts About Flood Claims

 4) Almost Any Extreme Weather Event Can Cause Flooding

-“Although we know that certain seasons put Texas policyholders more at risk for flooding – such as tornadoes and rain storms in the spring, hurricanes in the summer and snowstorms in the winter – we see homes and businesses damaged or destroyed by floodwaters throughout the year.
+“Although we know that certain seasons put Texas policyholders more at risk for flooding – such as tornadoes and rainstorms in the spring, hurricanes in the summer and snowstorms in the winter – we see homes and businesses damaged or destroyed by floodwaters throughout the year.
 It is never too early to prepare for flooding.”

-For further reading on this topic, visit:
+For further information on this topic, visit: